akashdasgupta/akashdasgupta.github.io/content/authors/admin/_index.md

 ## About Me

-I'm a researcher specializing in advanced characterization and metrology, with a focus on solving complex problems across various fields, from renewable energy to emerging technologies.
-Originally from India, I moved to the UK at a young age, where I earnt a Master's degree in Physics from the University of Bristol and pursue a PhD at Oxford.
-My work bridges the gap between designing innovative measurement systems, data analysis, and computational modeling to drive new technologies towards real-world applications.
-With a strong foundation in physics and hands-on experience in developing cutting-edge tools, I am dedicated to advancing technology through precision and innovation.
-I’m passionate about making science accessible through outreach and mentoring, especially for students from disadvantaged backgrounds, inspired by my own journey.
+Hi!
+I’m a researcher passionate about tackeling tough challenges in everything from renewable energy to cutting-edge tech.
+I’m especially interested in designing measurement systems and analysis technoques that allow us to aquire and process data in ways we couldn't before—finding new ways to pull more insights about the physical world.
+Originally from India, I grew up in the UK, studied Physics at Bristol, and have nearly compleated my PhD at Oxford.
+I’m also interested in making science more accessible, especially for students from disadvantaged backgrounds—I know how much that support can matter!
+When I’m not in the lab, you can find find me sketching with pencils, pens, or watercolours (still very much an amateur!).